aviatesk/EscapeAnalysis.jl/README.md

 So `EscapeAnalysis` tracks which IR elements can be aliased across a `getfield`-`%new`/`setfield!` chain in order to analyze escapes of object fields, but actually this alias analysis needs to be generalized to handle other IR elements as well.
-This is because in Julia IR the same object is sometimes represented by different IR elements and we need to make sure that those different IR elements that actually can represent the same object share _new_ escape information.
+This is because in Julia IR the same object is sometimes represented by different IR elements and so we should make sure that those different IR elements that actually can represent the same object share the same escape information.
-IR elements that return the same object as their operand(s), such as `PiNode` and `typeassert`, can cause that IR-level aliasing and thus requires any new escape information imposed on any of aliased values to be propagated to all of them.
+IR elements that return the same object as their operand(s), such as `PiNode` and `typeassert`, can cause that IR-level aliasing and thus requires escape information imposed on any of such aliased values to be shared between them.
 More interestingly, it is also needed for correctly reasoning about mutations on `PhiNode`.
 Let's consider the following example:
 ```julia